jsambrook/common-sense/_posts/2024-10-22-the-tractor-pull.md

 The Tractor Pull

-Sarah knocked on Marco's office door, finding him hunched over his standing desk, debugging what looked like a test harness.
+Sarah knocked on Marco's office door, finding him hunched over his standing desk, scope probe in hand and probing a development board of some kind.
 He looked up with a welcoming smile.
 "Hey Sarah, come on in.
-Just wrapping up some changes to the assertion framework."
+Just making some timing measurements on the new temporal assert macro we discussed after the meeting yesterday.
+With it, we will be able to use assertion checking to guarantee that we meet various timing constraints in our code."

-"Perfect timing actually," Sarah said, settling into one of the chairs across from his desk.
+"Your timing is perfect, actually," Sarah said with a grin, settling into one of the chairs across from his desk.
 "Yesterday's discussion about assertion checking got me thinking.
 The technical approach makes sense, especially for a Class III device, but I'm curious about the bigger picture.
 What made you focus on this now?"

 Marco lowered his desk and took a seat, clearly pleased by the question.
 "You know, that's exactly what I was hoping someone would